 - (1) According to Art.
 36.2 of the Articles of Incorporation of the Company, the remuneration paid to independent directors is reasonably decided by the Board.
 Independent directors would not participate in earning distribution.
 Regarding to the amount of remuneration (including the amount of reward for driver), by Art.
-28 of the Articles of Incorporation of the Company, is decided by the Board, which refers to the standard of the same trade. - (2) According to the regulation of remuneration paid to directors and functional committee members, independent directors are given fixed payment without participating in earning distribution. - (3) According to the regulation of performance and remuneration of directors and managers, they sould follow the principle of sustainable development and stable profits and keep from high-risk operating modle and high-volatility investment strategy.

-Note2: Employment data of the year 2021.

-Note3: Retirement pension contains provision and payment.

-Note4: The amount of reward for driver of \$1,564 was exclued.
+28 of the Articles of Incorporation of the Company, is decided by the Board, which refers to the standard of the same trade. - (2) According to the regulation of remuneration paid to directors and functional committee members, independent directors are given fixed payment without participating in earning distribution. - (3) According to the regulation of performance and remuneration of directors and managers, they sould follow the principle of sustainable development and stable profits and keep from high-risk operating modle and high-volatility investment strategy. - Note2: Employment data of the year 2022. - Note3: Retirement pension contains provision and payment. - Note4: The amount of reward for driver of \$713 was exclued - Note5: Appointed on June 24, 2022. - Note6: Dismissed on June 24, 2022. - Note6: Because of accumulated deficits in 2022, directors' remuneration was not distributed.